Dollar Recovers Slightly as T-note Yields Move Higher

-The dollar index (DXY00) today is slightly higher on some short-covering from last Friday’s 2-month low.
-The dollar index is also seeing some support from today’s +2.1 bp rise in the 10-year T-note yield, which modestly improved the dollar’s interest rate differentials.
+The dollar index (DXY00) Monday rose slightly by +0.15% on some short-covering after last Friday’s 2-month low.
+The dollar index also saw support from Monday’s +2.1 bp rise in the 10-year T-note yield, which modestly improved the dollar’s interest rate differentials.

 The dollar was also undercut last week after Fed Chair Powell said in Senate testimony that the Fed is “not far” from being confident enough to start cutting interest rates.

-EUR/USD (^EURUSD) today is slightly lower by -0.20%.
-The euro is seeing carry-over bearishness from dovish comments last Friday from ECB Governing Council members Nagel and Villeroy de Galhau, who said the ECB could begin cutting interest rates in the spring.
+EUR/USD (^EURUSD) Monday fell slightly by -0.17%.
+The euro saw some carry-over bearishness from dovish comments last Friday from ECB Governing Council members Nagel and Villeroy de Galhau, who said the ECB could begin cutting interest rates in the spring.
 Also, ECB President Lagarde last week said that the ECB could start cutting rates as soon as June.

-Swaps are pricing in the chances for a -25 bp rate cut by the ECB at 15% for its next meeting on April 11 and at 96% for the following meeting on June 6.
+Swaps are pricing in the chances for a -25 bp rate cut by the ECB at 13% for its next meeting on April 11 and 95% for the following meeting on June 6.

-USD/JPY (^USDJPY) is trading slightly lower.
-The yen is seeing some continued support from expectations for the Bank of Japan to begin raising interest rates within the next two months.
+USD/JPY (^USDJPY) traded slightly lower by -0.07%.
+The yen saw some continued support from expectations for the Bank of Japan to begin raising interest rates within the next two months.
 Reuters reported last Friday that an increasing number of BOJ policymakers are leaning toward scrapping the BOJ's negative interest rate at this month's policy meeting, given expectations of larger wage increases this year.

-April gold (GCJ4) today is up +1.7 (+0.08%), and May silver (SIK24) is up +0.066 (+0.27%).
-April gold today is consolidating below last Friday’s contract high, and March gold is consolidating below last Friday’s all-time record nearest-futures high.
+April gold (GCJ4) Monday closed +3.10 (+0.14%), and May silver (SIK24) is up +0.166 (+0.68%).
+April gold Monday consolidated below last Friday’s contract high, and March gold consolidated below last Friday’s all-time record nearest-futures high.
 The underlying sentiment for gold remains bullish, with market expectations that the Fed and ECB will begin cutting interest rates in June.
 Precious metals prices also have underlying support from Middle East geopolitical tensions.

-However, precious metals are seeing some downward pressure today from the slightly higher dollar index.
+However, precious metals saw some downward pressure Monday from the slightly higher dollar index.
 Also, funds continue to liquidate their long gold positions after long gold holdings in ETFs fell to a 4-year low last Thursday.

 - Dollar Slides and Gold Gains on Soft U.S. Unemployment Report